-Over the last seven growing seasons, approximately 66% of sorghum was grown in central and southern Qld and 34% in NSW, with mean area planted of approximately 625,000 ha and a mean national production of 1.92 million tonnes annually (ABARES 2012; 2013; 2014; 2015; 2016).
-Most grain sorghum production occurs as part of dryland farming systems except in NSW where it is frequently an irrigated crop (Spenceley et al. 2005).
+Over the last 5 growing seasons (2018-23), approximately 67% of sorghum was grown in Qld and 32% in NSW, with a national annual mean production and planting area of 1.9 million tonnes and approximately 535,000 ha, respectively.
+Most grain sorghum production occurs as part of dryland farming systems except in NSW where it is frequently produced as an irrigated crop (Spenceley et al., 2005).
 The main grain sorghum production areas of NSW and Qld are illustrated in Figure 3.

-The scale of grain sorghum cropping varies from season to season, largely in response to rainfall pattern and price outlook (Spenceley et al. 2005).
-For example, from 2012 to 2014, production fell by approximately 40%, from approximately 2.2 million tonnes to 1.3 million d ABARES estimate.
+The scale of grain sorghum cropping varies from season to season, largely in response to rainfall pattern and price outlook (Spenceley et al., 2005).
+For example, total production was approximately 2.2 million tonnes in the 2014-15 season (ABARES, 2016) but severe drought in the NSW and Qld growing regions